chung-leong/react-seq/examples/transition/README.md

   }
 ```

-The `to` method is responsible for performing a transition to a new screen.
-For ergonomic reason we want it
+A method named `to` is used to bring a new screen into view.
+For ergonomic reason we want the method
-bound to the object.
+bound to the instance.
 Since there's no arrow function syntax for generator functions, we resort to the following
 construct:

 ```js